rchipka/symmetric/README.md

 The benefit of using nested block expressions is that the javascript code will run regardless of whether you're using Symmetric.

-This helps to ensure that you're never locked into the Symmetric environment should you decide not to use it.
+This helps to ensure that you're never locked into the Symmetric environment, should you decide not to use it.

 Another benefit is that the code will work just as well *without* nested block expressions,